just-jeb/angular-builders/packages/custom-webpack/README.md

 };
 ```

-In this example `module.rules` entry from `extra-webpack.config.js` will be appended to `module.rules` entry from Angular CLI's underlying webpack config.
+In this example our custom Webpack plugin (I18nXlfAnnotateAppVersionPlugin) will be appended to the Angular CLI's underlying webpack config.
+When run will attribute the translations `file` node in the xml with the app version contained in the `package.json`.

 # Custom webpack config object